Comcast Business: Products and services

 Initially, Comcast Business targeted businesses with 20 employees or less, such as florists, dry cleaners, and bakeries, but with continued expansion, Comcast Business is now able to serve medium-sized businesses such as clinics, hotels and the hospitality industry, as well as large organizations such as the Boston Ballet, and sports arenas, including arenas for the Boston Celtics, the Boston Red Sox, the Denver Broncos, the Philadelphia Phillies, the Washington Nationals, the Oakland A's, and the Detroit Tigers.
 In February 2014, Comcast Business was recognized as the fastest growing company based on 2013 carrier Ethernet provisions.

 In 2013, Stemper was given a Vanguard Award from the National Cable & Telecommunications Association in the "operations and management" category.
 In February 2013, the Metro Ethernet Forum announced that Comcast Business was the first carrier Ethernet provider to be certified CE 2.0 compliant.
 In November 2013, Comcast Business was awarded Service Provider of the Year award by the Metro Ethernet Forum, in addition to Best Carrier Ethernet Business Application for its deployment with the Denver Broncos, and for Best Marketing.
 According to a mid-year 2014 leaderboard report on Ethernet by Vertical Systems Group, Comcast Business grew more than any other U.S. provider, rising to sixth place (from eighth).

 Comcast Business won four of Metro Ethernet Forum's "Ethernet Excellence Awards", presented on November 19, 2014, at the annual Global Ethernet Networking conference in Washington DC.
 Comcast Business president Bill Stemper was awarded Ethernet Industry Person of the Year, and Comcast Business received two awards for Best Application of the Year for government and health applications, and Best Service of the Year for North America.

+In 2020, Comcast bought Irish telecommunications company Blueface founded by Feargal Brady and Aaron Clauson in 2004 to challenge the status quo of telecommunications and provide innovation in communications.